 Insert

-We declare three attributes: heap, length and maxSize. heap is an array. maxSize is the max length of the array.
-It is used to initialize the array. length is actual number of elements in the array.
+We declare three attributes: heap, length, and maxSize. heap is an array. maxSize is the max length of the array.
+It is used to initialize the array. length is the actual number of elements in the array.
 It starts from 0.

 To insert a new element, we put the new value at the end of the array.
-Then we move it up based on its value compared to its parent.
-If it’s value larger than its parent, it should be switched the position with its parent, until it is below a larger node and above a smaller one.
+Then we move it up in the heap based on its value compared to its parent.
+If its value is larger than its parent, it should be switched the position with its parent.
+We keep doing it until it is below a node with a larger value and above one or two nodes with smaller values.
 We call this process bubble up.

 Java